Blood Death Knight Talents Guide

 So How Do You play it?

-As mentioned San’layn revolves around setting up Vampiric Blood windows as quickly as possible for each rotation and then filling GCD’s with Vampiric Strike.
-It’s not all mindless spam though, you do need to set your Vampiric Blood windows up to maximize throughput.
+As mentioned San’layn revolves around Dancing Rune Weapon and your ability to work with Bonestorm and Tombstone to set those windows up as frequently as possible for each rotation and then filling GCD’s with Vampiric Strike.
+It’s not all mindless spam though, you do need to set your Dancing Rune Weapon windows up to maximize throughput.

-- Death Strike just prior to pressing Vampiric Blood this will ensure you have the coagulopathy buff, as this feeds into Blood Plague damage.
+1. Death Strike just prior to pressing Dancing Rune Weapon this will ensure you have the coagulopathy buff, as this feeds into Blood Plague damage.

-- Blood Boil so all targets are affected by Blood Plague
+2. Blood Boil so that all targets have their Blood Plague refreshed to 30 seconds.

 So Which Hero Talent Do You Choose?